thegallagher/html-starter-project/README.md

 These two packages allow some structure and reuse in your HTML code.

-Extend allows you to create templates or "layouts" for your HTML.
+The **"Extend"** plugin allows you to create templates or "layouts" for your HTML.
+Layouts live in the `src/layouts/` directory.

-See `src/layouts/app.html` for an example.
+See `src/index.html` and `src/layouts/app.html` for more examples on how this works.
+The [plugin documentation](https://github.com/posthtml/posthtml-extend) also contains good examples of how it works.

-Include allows you to use code fragments or "partials" in your HTML code, similar to Server Side Includes.
+The **"Include"** plugin allows you to use code fragments or "partials" in your HTML code.
+Partials live in the `src/partials/` directory.

+You can include a partial (for eg. `src/partial/header.html`) with:

+    <include src="header.html"></include>

-See `src/index.html` and `src/partials` for examples on how these work.
+See `src/index.html` and `src/partials/` for more examples on how this works.

 ### Bootstrap 4
 Documentation: http://getbootstrap.com